The Best Boot Socks You Can Buy (CHUP vs Smartwool vs Darn Tough)

 Smartwool Socks Highlights

-The Curated collection is a thin lifestyle sock with loud and flashy prints.
-They boast “shred-shield,” which (in theory) keeps your sock’s toes from falling apart.
-This is done by bolstering the thickness in the toe box alone, while leaving the rest of the sock second-skin-like thin.
-Additionally, Smartwool implements a “Virtually Seamless” toe for enhanced comfort and a supportive arch brace.
+The Everyday collection offers thin, lifestyle socks with bold, eye-catching prints.
+They feature “shred-shield” technology, which is designed to prevent wear and tear at the toes by reinforcing the toe box while keeping the rest of the sock incredibly thin, like a second skin.
+Additionally, the socks have a “Virtually Seamless” toe for enhanced comfort and a supportive arch brace.

-- Anyone looking for premium quality features in socks at a mid price point for the category will love these socks.
+- I liked the premium quality features in socks at a mid-price point

-- Even if you aren’t into some of the wild patterns, Smartwool offers more conservative looks.
+- If you aren’t into some of the wild patterns, Smartwool offers more conservative looks.

-- This particular model was super low volume, so if you have some room in your boots, these aren’t your socks.
+- Mine were super low volume, so if you have some room in your boots, these aren’t your socks.

 These funky looking socks are comfortable and durable as hell, for a low-profile boot or shoe, these socks work well and look cool in the process.